History of Pete Buttigieg in Timeline

 On September 4, 2021, Buttigieg elaborated that he and his husband had adopted two newborn fraternal twins.

-In October 2021, Buttigieg addressed the issue of global supply bottlenecks, which had led to record shortages of household goods for American consumers.
-He cited high demand and the pandemic as contributing factors and predicted disruptions would continue.
+By October 2021, global supply bottlenecks had resulted in shortages of household goods for American consumers.
+Buttigieg cited high demand and the pandemic as some of the causes for the disruptions, and predicted that the disruptions would continue into the next year.

 June 2022: Launch of Reconnecting Communities pilot program

-In June 2022, Buttigieg launched a $1 billion Reconnecting Communities pilot program aimed at establishing racial equity in roads, utilizing funds from the Infrastructure Investment and Jobs Act.
-The program seeks to reconnect cities and neighborhoods divided by roads through various projects.
+In late June 2022, Secretary Buttigieg launched a $1 billion Reconnecting Communities pilot program designed to establish racial equity in roads.
+The program uses funds from the Infrastructure Investment and Jobs Act to reconnect cities and neighborhoods divided by roads through projects like rapid bus lines and pedestrian walkways.

 In July 2022, Buttigieg established his permanent residence in Traverse City, Michigan, which is Chasten's hometown, and registered to vote in Michigan.

-February 23, 2023: NTSB Releases Preliminary Report on East Palestine Derailment
+February 23, 2023: NTSB Preliminary Report on Ohio Train Derailment

-On February 23, 2023, the NTSB released a preliminary report stating that the wheel bearings overheated, with temperatures as high as 253 °F (141 °C) above the ambient temperature, leading to the derailment.
+On February 23, 2023, the NTSB released a preliminary report on the East Palestine train derailment, stating that the wheel bearings overheated, with temperatures as high as 253 °F (141 °C) above the ambient temperature.

-In March 2023, Buttigieg appeared on CNN and admitted he erred in not visiting East Palestine sooner and failing to anticipate the fallout from the derailment.
+In March 2023, Secretary Buttigieg appeared on CNN and admitted to erring in not visiting East Palestine sooner and failing to anticipate the fallout from the train derailment.

 March 2023: Opposition to Spirit-Frontier merger

-In March 2023, Buttigieg opposed the proposed merger of Spirit Airlines and Frontier Airlines, citing anti-competitive concerns.
+In March 2023, Secretary Buttigieg voiced his opposition to the proposed merger of Spirit Airlines and Frontier Airlines, citing concerns that it would be anticompetitive.

-In December 2023, Buttigieg's Department of Transportation imposed a record fine of $140 million on Southwest Airlines for mass violations of consumer protection laws in 2022 due to flight cancellations.
+In December 2023, the Department of Transportation, under Secretary Buttigieg, imposed a record fine of $140 million on Southwest Airlines for violations of consumer protection laws in 2022, when the company canceled numerous flights.

-In 2023 a study by political scientists from Loyola Marymount University reported how different aspects of Buttigieg's biography affected voters' views on his electability as a US President.
+A 2023 study by political scientists from Loyola Marymount University reported how different aspects of Buttigieg's biography affected voters' views on his electability as a US President.

 August 2024: Inducted into LGBTQ+ Political Hall of Fame